EmilHvitfeldt/smltar/docs/index.md

 <p>Text data is important for many domains, from healthcare to marketing to the digital humanities, but specialized approaches are necessary to create features (predictors) for machine learning from language.</p>
 </div>

 Natural language that we as speakers and/or writers use must be dramatically transformed to a machine-readable, numeric representation to be ready for computation.
-In this book, we explore typical text preprocessing steps from the ground up, and consider the effects of these steps.
+In this book, we explore typical text preprocessing steps from the ground up and consider the effects of these steps.
 We also show how to fluently use the **textrecipes** R package [@textrecipes] to prepare text data within a modeling pipeline.

 @Silge2017 provides a practical introduction to text mining with R using tidy data principles, based on the **tidytext** package.
 If you have already started on the path of gaining insight from your text data, a next step is using that text directly in predictive modeling.
 Text data contains within it latent information that can be used for insight, understanding, and better decision-making, and predictive modeling with text can bring that information and insight to light.
 If you have already explored how to analyze text as demonstrated in @Silge2017, this book will move one step further to show you how to *learn and make predictions* from that text data with supervised models.
 If you are unfamiliar with this previous work, this book will still provide a robust introduction to how text can be represented in useful ways for modeling and a diverse set of supervised modeling approaches for text.

 ## Outline {-}

 The book is divided into three sections.
-We make a (perhaps arbitrary) distinction between *machine learning methods* and *deep learning methods* by defining deep learning as any kind of multi-layer neural network (LSTM, bi-LSTM, CNN) and machine learning as anything else (regularized regression, naive Bayes, SVM, random forest).
+We make a (perhaps arbitrary) distinction between *machine learning methods* and *deep learning methods* by defining deep learning as any kind of multilayer neural network (LSTM, bi-LSTM, CNN) and machine learning as anything else (regularized regression, naive Bayes, SVM, random forest).
 We make this distinction both because these different methods use separate software packages and modeling infrastructure, and from a pragmatic point of view, it is helpful to split up the chapters this way.

 - **Natural language features:** How do we transform text data into a representation useful for modeling?
 In these chapters, we explore the most common preprocessing steps for text, when they are helpful, and when they are not.